workingonthejob/MTGO-Results-Scraper/README.md

 ## Description
 Scrape any of the results Wizards releases for MTGO.

-For reference here is what the page looks like for a single deck:
+For reference here is what the page looks like for a single deck with highlighting of cards:

 ![Screenshot](screenshot.PNG)

-Here's the corresponding output:
+Here's the an example of the output:

 ```
 {'Mainboard': {"Archmage's Charm": 3,